-As defined in [7, Section 5.3], a semifield is a finite set S, together with addition and multiplication such that S is a group with respect to addition, multiplication distributes over addition, there are no zero divisors in S, and there exists a multiplicative identity element in S.
+As defined in [7, Section 5.3], a semifield is a finite set \mathcal{S} , together with addition and multiplication such that \mathcal{S} is a group with respect to addition, multiplication distributes over addition, there are no zero divisors in \mathcal{S} , and there exists a multiplicative identity element in \mathcal{S} .

 R. H. Bruck in 1951 [4] introduced finite nets.
-A net is a system of points and lines satisfying: (N1) every two points lie on at most one line; (N2) every point lies on at least two distinct lines; (N3) Playfair's Axiom (for any non-incident point-line pair p, L, there exists a unique line through p which has no point in common with L;).
+A net is a system of points and lines satisfying: (AP2) as before; (N1) every two points lie on at most one line; (N2) every point lies on at least two distinct lines.
 Note that the definition of a net is the natural weakening of the axioms of an affine plane.
 Parallelism is an equivalence relation, and in the finite case, the number of parallel classes k is called the degree of the net, and the common number n of points on each line is called the order of the net.
-A net is thus equivalent to k - 2 mutually orthogonal $n \times n$ Latin squares, as shown by Bruck in 1951.
+A net is thus equivalent to k-2 mutually orthogonal $n \times n$ Latin squares, as shown by Bruck in 1951.
 See also Bruck's 1963 paper [5] for more on nets.
 There is an analogue here with the Andre/Bruck-Bose construction - given a partial spread S, one can construct a net $\nu(S)$, but this time the converse fails.

 T. G. Ostrom [12] described a general method called net replacement for constructing new affine planes from old ones.
 A net is replaceable if there is another net with the same collinearity graph.
-Similarly, we say that a partial spread Sis replaceable if $\nu(S)$ is a replaceable net.
+Similarly, we say that a partial spread S is replaceable if $\nu(S)$ is a replaceable net.
 Given an affine plane containing a replaceable net, replacing the net gives another affine plane.
 Given a translation plane $\pi(S)$, net replacement amounts to replacing some subset U of the spread S by another partial spread V covering the same points as U. The resulting spread $S' = (S \setminus U) \cup V$ then determines a new translation plane $\pi(S')$.

-The symplectic polar space $\operatorname{Sp}(2n, q)$ of rank n is the space of totally isotropic subspaces of $\operatorname{PG}(2n - 1, q)$ with respect to a null polarity, and has automorphism group $\operatorname{PFSp}(2n, q)$, for n > 1.
+The symplectic polar space $\operatorname{Sp}(2n,q)$ of rank n is the space of totally isotropic subspaces of $\operatorname{PG}(2n-1,q)$ with respect to a null polarity, and has automorphism group $\operatorname{PFSp}(2n,q)$, for n>1.
 Ovoids and spreads of polar spaces were introduced in full generality in Thas's seminal work [15].
 An ovoid is a set of points meeting each maximal singular subspace in a point, and a spread is a set of maximal singular subspaces partitioning the points of the polar space.
-A spread of $\operatorname{Sp}(2n, q)$ is a spread of $\operatorname{PG}(2n - 1, q)$, but not conversely.
+A spread of $\operatorname{Sp}(2n,q)$ is a spread of $\operatorname{PG}(2n-1,q)$, but not conversely.
 Surveys corresponding to this topic appear in [15, 16, 17, 10].

-T'ep [14] in 1991, observed that the plane of Hering (1969, [9]) arises from a spread of Sp(6, 3).
+T'ep [14] in 1991, observed that the plane of Hering (1969, [9]) arises from a spread of Sp(6,3).
 Bader, Kantor, and Lunardon (1994, [3]) give a construction for odd rank from some of Albert's twisted fields (see Albert's paper 1958/1959 [1]).
 Kantor [10] generalises this construction to all commutative semifields.
-However, in odd rank and characteristic, all previously known symplectic spreads arise from semifields, apart from Hering's spread in Sp(6, 3) (see [10, §6, Remark 3]).
+However, in odd rank and characteristic, all previously known symplectic spreads arise from semifields, apart from Hering's spread in Sp(6,3) (see [10, §6, Remark 3]).